neighborhoods/cookiecutter-experiment/README.md

 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
+├── logs               <- Logs from run experiments.
+│
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.